bizbooq/bizbooq-support/docs/en/15-currencies/01-how-can-i-add-currency.md

 # How can I add a currency?

-Ciniki supports multiple currency.
+BizBooq supports multiple currency.
 This means you can record transactions conveniently in more than one currency without having to worry about conversitions.

 - [Create Currency](#create-currency)
 - [Edit Currency](#edit-currency)